 When an individual suffers an injury at his or her job, it can make a substantial impact on his or her life in a physical, emotional, and economical fashion.
 When a person has his or her workers’ compensation benefits denied, he or she may not know what steps to take next.

 At Hyland + Padilla, PLLC, we are committed to helping our clients obtain the benefits they deserve.
-With more than five decades of combined experience, our Durham workers’ compensation lawyers have a comprehensive understanding of North Carolina workers’ rights to help you navigate through the complexities of the legal system.
+With more than five decades of combined experience, our personal injury attorneys in Durham & Raleigh have a comprehensive understanding of North Carolina workers’ rights to help you navigate through the complexities of the legal system.
 Do not hesitate to let us protect your rights and best interests immediately.

-When the injured worker is the only witness to the event that resulted in the work accident, he or she must testify before the Industrial Commission – also known as the deputy commission – where the judge makes a decision on the claim.
-If the deputy commission finds that the injured person is not a credible source, then the worker’s benefits cannot be awarded.
+When the injured worker is the only witness to the event that resulted in the work accident, he or she would testify before the Industrial Commission – also known as the deputy commission – where the judge makes a decision on the claim.
+If the deputy commission finds that the injured person is not a credible source, then the worker’s benefits may not be awarded.

-If a person receives an unfavorable decision from the deputy commission, he or she should consider seeking an appeal with the legal assistance of an experienced attorney.
+If a person receives an unfavorable decision from the industrial communes, he or she should consider seeking an appeal with the legal assistance of an experienced attorney.
 Let us fight for you while you make the best possible recovery from injury.